lordcrekit/CreallieXML/README.md

 # CreallieXML
-*Simplified XML reader, writer, and data structure.
-Designed for working with purely hierarchical data.
+* Simplified XML reader, writer, and data structure.
+* Designed for working with purely hierarchical data.
+* Exactly preserves data written in it.
+When reading outside xml, ignores whitespace used for formatting.

 ## Data
 * Unlike normal HTML, the textual data of every element and property may be made up of only pure text.